Vermont State Energy Profile

 Vermont Quick Facts

-• Vermont consumes more than three times as much energy as it produces, but its total energy consumption is the smallest among the states, which contributes to Vermont having the lowest energy-related carbon dioxide emissions of any state.
+• In 2022, Vermont consumed four times more energy than it produced, but its total energy consumption was less than in any other state, which contributed to Vermont having the lowest energy-related carbon dioxide emissions among the states.

-• About 58% of Vermont households heat with petroleum products, the third-largest share among the states, and 12% use wood, the highest share in any state.
-More than one-third of Vermont schoolchildren attend facilities heated by wood products.
+• About 56% of Vermont households heat with petroleum products, the third-largest share among the states, and about 14% use wood, the highest share in any state.

-• In 2021, Vermont generated almost 100% of its electricity from renewable resources, a larger share than in any other state.
-About 50% of Vermont's utility-scale in-state electricity generation and 46% of the state's total generation came from conventional hydroelectric power.
+• In 2023, Vermont generated almost 100% of its electricity from renewable resources, a larger share than in any other state.
+Conventional hydroelectric power was the largest contributor, with 57%.

-• In 2021, Vermont’s five utility-scale wind farms accounted for about 14% of the state’s total electricity net generation, a larger share than in 70% of the states.
+• In 2023, Vermont’s five utility-scale wind farms accounted for about 13% of the state’s total electricity net generation, a larger share than in two-thirds of the states.

 Data